 Typically, the bidet is located adjacent to the toilet, on either available side.
 While bidet sizes vary, generally allow a bidet footprint that is 18 inches away from the wall and about 16 inches side-to-side.
 In addition, provide at least 8 inches of clearance on both sides of the bidet.

-Rough-In Water Supply Lines and Drainage
+Rough-In the Water Supply Lines and Drainage

 Installing water supply lines on the bidet is similar to installing hot and cold water lines to a bathroom sink.
-The difference is that, for the bidet, the lines should be 6 1/2 inches above the floor or per manufacturer's specifications.
+The difference is that, for the bidet, the lines should be 6 1/2 inches above the floor or per the manufacturer's specifications.

 Install 3/8-inch shut-off valves.
 Install a drain outlet at the point indicated by the bidet instructions' rough-in guide or paper template.

-Install Faucet and Drain
+Install the Faucet and Drain